 DAR members come from a variety of backgrounds and interests, but all share a common bond of having an ancestor who helped contribute to securing the independence of the United States of America.
 Any woman 18 years or older, regardless of race, religion or ethnic background, who can prove lineal descent from a patriot of the American Revolution is eligible to join.

 The Daughters of the American Revolution is an organization with a deeply rich history while also being truly relevant in today’s world.
-More than 930,000 women have joined the organization since it was founded close to 125 years ago.
+More than 1,000,000 women have joined the organization since it was founded over 125 years ago.
 They became members to honor their heritage as well as make a difference in their communities across the country and the world.
 Learn more about the amazing history of the DAR and what members are doing today to continue that legacy.

 The Latest from the Today's DAR Blog